- mMinor Available

 Average Starting Salary & BGSU Placement Rate

-96% of Human Development and Family Studies graduates report they're employed, in graduate school or starting a business within six months of graduation
+96% of Human Development and Family Science graduates report they're employed, in graduate school or starting a business within six months of graduation

 (BGSU data compiled from students who completed the related questions on the graduation survey.)

 GO FAR in your career

 - Family life educator

 - Community outreach